Bio

 Featured in Loud & Luminous Exhibition (Brunswick Street Gallery, March 2018)

-Catherine acknolwedges the Traditional Owners of the land upon which she lives and works, the Gunaikurnai people, whose lands were never ceded.
+Catherine acknowledges the Traditional Owners of the land upon which she lives and works, the Gunaikurnai people, whose lands were never ceded.